-The dc source has an RS-232 programming interface, which is activated by commands located in the front panel Address menu.
-All SCPI and COMPatibility commands are available through RS-232 programming.
+Agilent 66111A and 66311B/D dc sources have an RS-232 programming interface, which is activated by commands located in the front panel Address menu.
+All applicable SCPI and COMPatibility commands are available through RS-232 programming.
 When the RS-232 interface is selected, the GPIB interface is disabled.